Most Belarus potash exports not affected by EU sanctions - analysts | Headlines

 The ban was part of wide-ranging EU economic sanctions against Belarus, a month after Minsk scrambled a warplane to force a Ryanair flight to land in order to arrest a government critic who was on the aircraft.
 Brussels imposed sanctions on Belarusian potash with a potassium content of less than 40% or more than 62% in the dry product.

 "The measures do not cover the key Belarusian potash export, potassium chloride, which is 40-62% K2O by weight, and accounts for 80% of the country's supplies to the EU," analysts at VTB capital said in a note.
+The Russian Foreign Ministry said the broader EU sanctions were "unacceptable" and promised a helping hand to Belarus.

+"Russia, together with Belarus, intends to closely coordinate measures needed for sustainable and sovereign development of the brotherly country," ministry spokesperson Maria Zakharova said in a statement.
 COMMITMENTS TO CUSTOMERS

 "It seems BPC can largely run unaffected," analysts at BMO Capital markets said in a note.
 Worries about possible damage to European agriculture from the sanctions on the fertilizer, as well as a wish to keep space for further pressure on Belarus, limited the scope of the sanctions on potash, two diplomatic sources told Reuters.